How to Paint Spectral Green Nighthaunt Miniatures

 Applying Shades

-Applying all of these shades together allowed them to mix slightly on the model, softening the transitions between sections.
-The miniature was then left to fully dry.
+Applying these shades together allows them to blend slightly on the model, softening the transitions and helping to create a more natural spectral effect.

 Highlighting the Miniature